Gbuomprisco/ngx-chips/README.md

         provide: NG_VALUE_ACCESSOR,
         useExisting: forwardRef(() => CustomComponent),
         multi: true
-    }  ],
-    styleUrls: [
+    }],

-        './custom.scss' // not needed, but you may want it ],
+    // not needed, but you may want it
+    styleUrls: [ './custom.scss' ],

-    templateUrl: '~ng2-tag-input/modules/components/tag-input.template.html' // you can add your own, but for now let's go with this
+    // you can add your own, but for now let's go with this
+    templateUrl: '~ng2-tag-input/modules/components/tag-input.template.html'
 })
 export class CustomComponent extends TagInputComponent { }
 ```